bostonrb/project-night/views/index.markdown

 each other.

 Food and drinks will be provided courtesy of [thoughtbot](http://thoughtbot.com/).
-Spots are limited and tends to run out so please [RSVP][rsvp] soon.
+Spots are limited and tend to run out so please [RSVP][rsvp] soon.

 [rsvp]:http://guestlistapp.com/events/118569